 How to choose good keywords

-Keywords are essentially the words that people search for when looking for specific things online.
+Keywords are the words that people enter into search engines when looking for specific things online.
 Therefore, you must choose the appropriate search terms that would be used when looking for the content in your article.
 Keywords should be chosen once you have finished the first draft of your text to maintain accuracy and ensure relevance.

 Where to include keywords